-The ratio helps understand the excess return earned on the stock over and above the benchmark rate of return for a single unit of risk.
-The data item is calculated using 104 weekly price close points.
+Sharpe Ratio helps understand the excess return earned on the stock over and above the benchmark rate of return for a single unit of risk.
+This is calculated using 104 weekly price close points.
 Before understanding Sharpe ratio, it is important to know more about benchmark.
 Benchmark is the standard against which performance of a security is measured.
 If one were trying gauge the performance of a banking stock like Indusind Bank, it could be compared with Nifty Bank.
-Similarly auto stocks could be compared with Nifty Auto
+Similarly auto stocks could be compared with Nifty Auto.

 Let’s assume investor P buys 100 stocks of company XYZ on 1st Jan 2016 at Rs.40/share.
 On 1st Jan 2017 the price of the stock has risen to Rs.47.
 So 1 year return of the stock is (47 / 40) – 1 = 17.5%.
 Risk of holding the stock, calculated using volatility, during the year was 22%.
 During the same period benchmark indices moved up 7% and risk of the benchmark was 10%.
 Sharpe ratio is then calculated as (return on the stock – return on the benchmark index) / (standard deviation of the stock – standard deviation of the benchmark)

 (17.5% – 7%) / (22% – 10%) = 1.05

 So the investor earned 1.05% excess return over the benchmark return for every 1% of risk that he had to bear.